mrkcor/employer/README.md

 Employer manages its jobs through its pipeline, in order to feed jobs into the pipeline and to get jobs out of the pipeline you need to connect a backend to it.
-You can either use a backend that someone has built already (if you're using Mongoid 3 you can use the employer-mongoid gem), or implement your own.
-A valid pipeline backend must implement the methods shown in the below code snippet:
+You can either use a backend that someone has built already (if you're using ActiveRecord 3.2.x you can use the employer-activerecord gem, and if you're using Mongoid 3 you can use the employer-mongoid gem), or implement your own.
+A valid pipeline backend must implement the methods shown in the below code
+snippet:

 ```ruby
 class CustomPipelineBackend